-Congress Considers A Tax Revenue 'Trigger' To Shoot Down Budget Deficits
+A Revenue 'Trigger' Would Shoot Down Tax Cuts If Economy Doesn't Grow As Expected

 While few details have been released, the aim would be "to try to create a backstop or a trigger mechanism that to the extent that growth estimates that have been laid out aren't achieved, we don't pass on even greater debt to our children," Sen. Bob Corker, R-Tenn., told Fox News on Tuesday.

-But the idea is opposed by many economists, who say it could force Congress to raise taxes in the middle of an economic slowdown, which they say is exactly the wrong time to do so.
+But the idea is opposed by many economists, who say it could force Congress to raise taxes in the middle of an economic slowdown — which they say is exactly the wrong time to do so.

 "I'm concerned that if we hit a downturn, then we could have these automatic tax increases, and that would actually make a recession worse," said Gus Faucher, chief economist at PNC Financial Services Group.